risingwavelabs/risingwave-docs-legacy/cloud/cluster-check-status-and-metrics.md

 To browse through the configuration and running status of each cluster in your account, go to [**Clusters**](https://risingwave-cloud.com/clusters/).

 In **Clusters**, you can see all the clusters in your account and [control their running states](cluster-stop-and-delete-clusters.md).
-You can also check the current plan, RisingWave version, region, and creation time of each cluster here.
+You can also check the current plan, RisingWave Database version, region, and creation time of each cluster here.

 <img
   src={require('./images/clusters.png').default}